Our founder, Miles Burke, explains how a start-up idea bubbled away at the back of his mind for over a decade before becoming a reality.

 - Open door policy with me always being available to the team

-We’ve tried many things over the years to ensure we are doing our best as an organization to our employees, and to ensure our team is doing what they can from a performance and productivity perspective
+We’ve tried many things over the years to ensure we are doing our best as an organisation to our employees, and to ensure our team is doing what they can from a performance and productivity perspective

 Experiments we’ve undertaken have included daily stand up meetings, town-hall meetings where everyone has a say, rewards anonymous suggestion box, and a plethora of different software tools.